Measuring ABSOLUTE Headspace

 Remember, GO, NOGO, and FIELD gauges don't allow absolute measurement, but only determine if the headspace dimension is greater or less than some limits.

 Above is the stuff required to make the measurement, in this case I am using 8x57 components.
 At the top is a dial caliper.
-I got this one at either ENCO or Wholesale Tool, it's a 6 inch, stainless steel instrument and should cost $15.
+I got this one at Wholesale Tool, it's a 6 inch, stainless steel instrument and should cost $15.
 Beneath the caliper, at the left, a fired and RESIZED (or new) 8x57 case, a .45 cal bore brush, a 8x57 headspace gauge (doesn't matter GO, NOGO or FIELD), and a Wilson case length gauge.

 Lets look at the Wilson gauge.
 It's a block of steel with a chamber cut to the dimensions of the 8x57 case.
 Wilson sells it to "measure" cases after resizing, and is designed to indicate if the case is to long or to short, measured from the base TO THE DATUM LINE.